Anfal campaign

-The Anfal campaign (Note: حملة الأنفال; شاڵاوی ئەنفال or sometimes Kampanyayê Enfalêr) was a counterinsurgency operation, described by many scholars and human rights groups as a genocide or ethnic cleansing, which was carried out by Ba'athist Iraq from February to September 1988 during the Iraqi–Kurdish conflict at the end of the Iran–Iraq War.
+The Anfal campaign, (Note: حملة الأنفال; شاڵاوی ئەنفال or sometimes Kampanyayê Enfalê) also known as the Kurdish genocide, was a counterinsurgency operation, described by many scholars and human rights groups as a genocide or ethnic cleansing, which was carried out by Ba'athist Iraq from February to September 1988 during the Iraqi–Kurdish conflict at the end of the Iran–Iraq War.
 The campaign targeted rural Kurds because its purpose was to eliminate Kurdish rebel groups and Arabize strategic parts of the Kirkuk Governorate.
 The Ba'athist regime committed atrocities on the local Kurdish population, mostly civilians.
-Although primarily targeting Kurds, other non-Arabs also fell victim to the Anfal campaign.
+While the primary targets were Kurds, other minorities in the north such as Assyrians and Turkmen also fell victim to the Anfal campaign.

 The Iraqi forces were led by Ali Hassan al-Majid, on the orders of President Saddam Hussein.
 The campaign's name was taken from the title of the eighth chapter of the Qur'an (al-ʾanfāl).

 In 1993, Human Rights Watch released a report on the Anfal campaign based on documents captured by Kurdish rebels during the 1991 uprisings in Iraq; HRW described it as a genocide and estimated between 50,000 and 100,000 deaths.
-This characterization of the Anfal campaign was disputed by a 2007 Hague court ruling, which stated that documentary evidence was sufficient to establish the charge of genocide.
+This characterization of the Anfal campaign was disputed by a 2007 Hague court ruling, which stated that documentary evidence was not sufficient to establish the charge of genocide.
 (Note: Sources on the 2007 Hague court ruling: